ankrutik/notes/aws/solutions_arch_cert/notes.md

   - querying
   - persistence
   - multi-AZ and allows back-ups and restores
+  - Using **Redis AUTH command** can improve data security by requiring the user to enter a password before they are granted permission to execute Redis commands on a password-protected Redis server.
+Hence, the correct answer is: Authenticate the users using Redis AUTH by creating a new Redis Cluster with both the `--transit-encryption-enabled` and `--auth-token` parameters enabled.

 A **node** is the smallest building block, a fixed-size chunk of secure, network-attached RAM.
 A Redis **shard** is a subset of the cluster’s keyspace, that can include a primary node and zero or more read-replicas.
 The shards add up to form a **cluster**.